Cavidan-oss/XAI-Soccer/README.md

 However, explanation alone isn’t enough, because football is highly dynamic.
 The state of a match can shift dramatically from minute to minute ,  a single mistake, tackle, or sudden goal can flip the outlook.
 That’s why I built an interactive simulation layer, so the model can be explored in real time and users can see how win probabilities and feature drivers change as the match evolves.

 ### Dashboard Integration
+Lastly, to avoid manually tweaking inputs and checking predictions minute by minute, I built a Streamlit dashboard that lets users simulate matches interactively and inspect feature contributions at each moment using SHAP and LIME.
+The app has three main pages.
+The Home page allows users to select a match to explore.
+The Match View page shows the evolving win probabilities over time, along with SHAP and LIME explanations for each minute of the chosen match.
+Finally, the What-If Simulation page lets users adjust the input features and instantly see how the predicted outcomes would change under different match conditions.

+[img]

+## Future Work and Limitation
+There are several clear directions to improve this project.
+First, the dataset is still quite small because most high-resolution match data is owned and sold by commercial providers.
+At the moment, the model relies only on Premier League 2017–2018 matches, so expanding to larger and more recent seasons would make the predictions more reliable and better aligned with today’s game.
+Second, the current feature set is intentionally simple and extracted only from the Wyscout events, but it can be enriched with additional signals, including external data such as player-level attributes, team tactics, or fatigue and scheduling effects.
+Finally, the biggest upgrade would be deploying the model for real-time matches.
+To do that properly, the system would need a live data feed that provides ball and player positions so the same in-game features (especially xT-related ones) can be computed on the fly.